Who Am I?

 OS Software Development Engineer at Intel Corporation, China, Shanghai

-- Led Functional Safety TUV certification and drove MISRA C 2012 compliance activity.
+- Led Functional Safety TUV certification and MISRA C 2012 compliance.

 September 2020